 What’s the Difference between Collect, Prepaid, & 3rd Party Freight Charges?

-Third Party – 3PL
+Third-Party – 3PL

 COD stands for Cash (or Check) on Delivery.
 This means that the carrier will ask for payment from the recipient and return those to the shipper.
 This is separate from the freight charges, meaning that the consignee may be required to pay twice.
+This method works great when the buyer wants to pay on delivery, and the shipper prefers to deliver the goods after they have been paid for in full.

-Send Freight Bill
+Send Freight Bill or Bills of Lading

 Finally, these are charges that are paid by a party that relates to the shipper or the consignee on their behalf.
 This is often abbreviated to SFB.
+Bills of lading are official documents highlighting the type of item and the number of items being transported.

 So, there you have it!
 Now you know what to say when asked if you want to send something prepaid, and you know what to expect if you order something that is ‘collect’.